thetillhoff/eac/README.md

 > "My" in the following context means the owner(s)/author(s)/member(s) of this tool.
 Currently this is only me and I think its easier to write from my point of view anyway.

 - Create/add some example apps
+- add `install --self` and `uninstall --self` commands for eac self-management
+- Make it possible to upgrade currently not installed apps, without trying to get a local version to compare to. -> compare only against versionsFile
+- Make it possible to install apps without adding their version to the versionsFile - and with it.
+(Currently the versionsFile is never edited.)
 - Resolve `//TODO`s.
 There are quite a lot.
+- Should it be 'appsDirPath/platform/appName' or 'appsDirPath/appName/platform'?
+Currently it is the latter.
 - Write Tests.
 - Check & test how eac behaves with settings files.
+- Create github actions for tests, release
 - Create initial release (f.e.
 0.0.1).
 - Write proper documentation - as of now, the tool is "self-documenting" as every command has its own help-message and example.
 Probably not sufficient though.
 - Add `snapshot` command, which tries to gather all installed apps and their respective settings, so the initial setup will be easier and it will simplify migration between machines (limited to the same platform, so switching between linux and windows won't be covered here - sorry).
 Improvement: exclude an app, only list(==print) found apps.